 Walking is the most basic form of transportation that is healthy, economical and environment friendly.
 At some point in the day, everyone is a pedestrian.
 Unfortunately, pedestrians are also the most vulnerable road users.
 Across the country, pedestrian fatalities continue to increase at an alarming rate.

-Despite the pandemic, an estimated 6,721 pedestrians were killed in traffic crashes nationwide in 2020, representing an increase of 4.8 percent from 2019.
+In 2021, an estimated 7,485 pedestrians were killed in traffic crashes nationwide, representing an increase of 11.5% from 2020.
+This is the largest number of pedestrian fatalities in four decades.
 In Delaware, around 22 to 24 percent of all traffic fatalities are pedestrians.

 Whether you are a pedestrian or a driver, there are ways you can protect yourself or your loved one while walking.